By Jonathan Decker (Clinical Director, LMFT)

-Before I tell you why Warrior is possibly my favorite film of the year thus far, let me make clear that, going in, I had no love for Ultimate Fighting and was as tired as anyone of cliched inspirational sports movies.
-In the case of the former, my limited experience with the sport has generally left me unnerved; for me, violence is something to be reserved for self-defense or protecting those in danger, and the brutality of MMA (mixed-martial arts) appears to exceed that of football, hockey, and even boxing.
-In the case of the latter, sports movies, like romantic comedies, seem to have long ago run out of ideas and now rely on tired formula.
-But regardless of the genre, great films always come down to great characters and stories, and it’s these components that make Warrior appeal even to non-fans of the sport.
+Before I tell you why Warrior (rent or buy it here) is possibly my favorite film of the year thus far, let me make clear that, going in, I had no love for Ultimate Fighting and was as tired as anyone of cliched inspirational sports movies.
+But regardless of the genre, great films always come down to great characters and stories, and it's these components that make Warrior appeal even to non-fans of the sport.

 Warrior is, at its core, a story of a broken family and how the choices of years past continue to ripple through the lives of a father and two brothers.
 As the penitent father, Nick Nolte deserves an Oscar nomination: he's made serious mistakes that have estranged him from his two sons, and his desire to make things right in his later years is as inspiring as his previous actions were horrific.
 Nolte gives a truly heartbreaking performance as a man overwhelmed with guilt and a longing for reconciliation.
 Tom Hardy (Inception, The Dark Knight Rises) plays his role with a strong undercurrent of barely contained rage, a rage that is clearly born of deep pain and resentment.
 It's a terrific performance, and it's a testament to Hardy (and the screenplay) that no matter how unlikable he is, audiences find themselves rooting for him to find peace.